jmkeyes/parallels-key-administrator/README.md

 ------------

  1. Check out the source with `git clone git://github.com/jmkeyes/parallels-key-administrator.git`
- 2. Build and install them gem with `gem build parallels-key-administrator.gemspec && gem install -l parallels-key-administrator`.
+ 2. Build and install them gem with `gem build parallels-key-administrator.gemspec` and `gem install -l parallels-key-administrator`.
  3. Add `require 'parallels/key_administrator'` to the script you want to automate.

 Developer Usage
 ---------------

 Install the *parallels-key-administrator* gem from source.
 From there, connecting to the Parallels Key Administrator API is as simple as filling in the partner API credentials into the following code (where USERNAME and PASSWORD are replaced with your Partner API credentials):